luciuscyrus/hello-world/README.md

 # hello-world
 This is my Github Hello World!
-My name is Lucius Cyrus and i am a student in the area of web development who is looking to
+My name is Lucius Cyrus and i am a student in the area of web development who is looking to learn to use Git!